 We aren’t trying to chisel off fat to reveal the muscle buried underneath, we’re trying to build that muscle from scratch.
 We’re trying to bulk.
 And preferably, we’d like to bulk leanly, too.
 That means stimulating a serious amount of muscle growth, shuttling all the extra calories we’re eating towards muscle growth instead of fat storage.

-If you imagine the typical bodyweight program—P90X or some such—you’ve got a program that strings together a bodyweight exercises with minimal rest times in order to get your heart rate up.
+If you imagine the typical bodyweight program—P90X or some such—you’ve got a program that strings together a bodyweight exercises with minimal rest times between sets in order to get your heart rate up.
 Those short rest times wreck muscle growth (study), transforming the workout into a cardio workout.
 Most of the exercises you’ll be doing won’t be good for stimulating muscle growth either.

 To be fair, though, that’s not the point of those programs.
 These at-home fitness routines aren’t designed to help you bulk up, they’re designed to improve your fitness, burn some calories, and improve your general health.
 For that, they’re perfectly fine.